georgiamoon/meredithsomers/index.md

 My work has earned a variety of [awards](awards.html) for stories on government transparency and accountability, and breaking news.

-I consider myself a member of the "traditional journalist" club.
 I write to put trust back into the relationship between the media and public, and I want to empower people to tell their stories in an honest and productive way.

 ### Contact me